Emergency Acupressure Points for Horses

 Text Page Three gives you a step-by-step lesson in how to do acupressure.
 It provides tips for working on the horse in emergency situations.
 It has a large color photo of Diana doing acupressure on Gall Bladder 21.
 This point calms the horse and relaxes the muscles of the neck and shoulders.

-Bonus Offer: $15.95 Each or just $5.95 when purchased with Acupressure Point Charts for Horses
+Sale! $7.95 Each or just $5.95 when purchased with Diana's book Acupressure Point Charts for Horses

 “As a recently certified equine acupressure practitioner, I have found Diana Thompson’s book, Acupressure Point Charts for Horses and her laminated chart Emergency Acupressure Points for Horses to be invaluable tools for the horse owner and equine body worker.